We all must answer one day to our God, the Creator of the universe and all that is in it!

 25 whom God displayed publicly as a propitiation in His blood through faith.
 This was to demonstrate His righteousness, because in the forbearance of God He passed over the sins previously committed; 26 for the demonstration, I say, of His righteousness at the present time, so that He would be just and the justifier of the one who has faith in Jesus.

-God’s grace plan is illustrated to us in His saving of Abraham, many centuries before the Law was ever given to man through Moses.
+God’s grace plan is illustrated to us in His saving of Abraham, many centuries before the Law was even given through Moses.

 Rom 4:1-8 What then shall we say that Abraham, our forefather according to the flesh, has found?
 2 For if Abraham was justified by works, he has something to boast about, but not before God.
 3 For what does the Scripture say?
 “ABRAHAM BELIEVED GOD, AND IT WAS CREDITED TO HIM AS RIGHTEOUSNESS.”

-Notice, the Lord only accepts faith, APART from works.
+Notice, the Lord only accepts faith, APART from works (as we saw in Eph 2).

 FAITH (trusting in the Lord) gives all the credit to the Lord for what He has accomplished for us at the Cross!